Admissions Guide - Grading and Evaluation

 When a student has received a failing grade in a prerequisite course, the student will not be registered for the requisite course.

-Where a student has received an “F” grade in the same course two or more times, re-entry into the course for subsequent attempts is made through the Chair’s office.
+In most cases, where a student has received a failing grade in the same course two or more times, re-entry into the course for subsequent attempts is made through the Chair/Dean’s office.

-Where a student has received an “F” grade in three or more courses in one semester, the student may be withdrawn from the Program of Study.
-Re-admission into the program of study is made at the discretion of the Chair.
+In most cases, where a student has received a failing grade in three or more courses in one semester, the student may be withdrawn from the Program of Study.
+Re-admission into the program of study is made at the discretion of the Chair/Dean.

 Policies and/or procedures specific to programs or student code of conduct may also result in dismissal as stated in program guides/operating procedures or course outlines.